 - Whisk the vegetable oil, egg, milk, and vanilla in a large mixing bowl.⅓ cup vegetable oil, 1 large egg, ½ cup milk, 1½ teaspoon vanilla extract

-- In a separate medium size bowl, whisk the gluten free flour blend, cornstarch, sugar, baking powder, and salt so that all dry ingredients are evenly distributed.1½ cup gluten free flour blend, 2 tablespoon cornstarch, ¾ cup sugar, 2 teaspoon baking powder, ⅓ teaspoon salt
+- In a separate medium size bowl, whisk the gluten free flour blend, cornstarch, sugar, baking powder, and salt so that all dry ingredients are evenly distributed.1½ cup gluten free flour, 2 tablespoon cornstarch, ¾ cup sugar, 2 teaspoon baking powder, 1 teaspoon salt

-- Add the blended dry ingredients to the large mixing bowl of wet ingredients, mixing very lightly until just little bits of flour show.
-Add the chocolate chips, and fold in.
+- Add the chocolate chips, and gently fold into the batter.
 Do not over mix batter.
 It may look a little lumpy.1 cup chocolate chips

 - Bake Jumbo muffins for 22 to 25 minutes.
-(Bake regular size muffins 17 - 20 minutes, and mini muffins 10 to 14 minutes).
+Bake Regular size muffins 17 - 20 minutes.
+Bake mini muffins 10 to 14 minutes.
 Insert a tooth pick in a middle of the pan regular size muffin to check for doneness.

 - Transfer to a cooling rack and let cool for 10 to 15 minutes before tipping out of the muffin pan.